 - a.
-Each team is entitled to three charged team timeouts during each half. - b.
+Each team is entitled to three charged team timeouts during each half, with no more than one charged team timeout available per team, per specific dead-ball period (A.R.
+3-3-1:V, VI). - b.
 After the ball is declared dead and before the snap, a legal substitute may request a timeout if they are between the nine-yard marks.
 (A.R.
 3-3-4:I) - c.
 A player who participated during the previous down may request a timeout between the time the ball is declared dead and the snap without being between the nine-yard marks.
 (A.R.
 3-3-4:I) - d.
 A head coach who is in, or in the vicinity of, their team area or coaching box may request a timeout between the time the ball is declared dead and the next snap. - e.
 A player, incoming substitute or head coach may request a head coach's conference with the referee if the coach believes a rule has been enforced improperly.
 If the rule enforcement is not changed, the coach's team will be charged a timeout, or a delay penalty if all timeouts have been used. - 1.
 Only the referee may stop the clock for a head coach's conference. - 2.
 A request for a head coach's conference or video review must be made before the ball is snapped or free-kicked for the next play and before the end of the second or fourth period (Rule 5-2-9). - 3.
 After a head coach's conference or video review, the full team timeout is granted if charged by the referee.

-Before the snap, a legal substitute of either team running from the bench requests a timeout before being within the nine-yard marks.
+I. Before the snap, a legal substitute of either team running from the bench requests a timeout before being within the nine-yard marks.
 They then request a timeout again after being within the nine-yard marks.
 RULING: Initial timeout request not granted.
 Second request granted (Rule 7-1-3-b).
 [Cited by 3-3-4-b, 3-3-4-c, 7-1-3-b-1]